yokawasa/azure-k8s-daas-ticketmonster-demo/docs/k8s-operations.md

 kubectl apply -f <repodir>/kubernetes/wildfly-server.yaml --record
 ```

-You can check if it's actually updated in the cluster with **kubectl describe** like this:
+You can check if it's actually updated in the cluster by running **kubectl describe** like this:
 ```
 kubectl describe deploy wildfly